For data-driven marketing, it's essential to get customer data of the highest quality possible.

 With server-side tracking, the data is processed and filtered on your server, which means it will not affect the loading speed for customers.
 Collected data then can be sent to any platform you use.

-The tracking code sends a request from a user’s browser to your server — the same one that hosts your website.
+The tracking code sends a request from a user's browser to your server — the same one that hosts your website.
 Then that data is processed and sent to any destination you use.
-This could be an analytics software, data warehouse, email management tool, or any other third-party service you use for your digital marketing.
+This could be an analytics tool, a data warehouse, a CRM, or any other service.

 The exciting thing about this is that you can control which data to send to which third-party instance.
 The not-so-exciting part is that often the process is not that easy to set up.

 For instance, when you work with common tag managers, like Google Tag Manager Server-Side, you need to get very technical and deploy the servers and configure them by yourself.
-This cannot be done without someone who has an analytics development background.
+This cannot be done without developer support.

-Does this mean you can’t implement server-side tagging without a developer?
+Does this mean you can't implement server-side tagging without a developer?
 Not really.
 You just need to be more careful with your selection of tools.
-For example, Renta’s Javascript SDK allows for quick and easy server-side setup and automatically creates a secure architecture to ensure secure tracking and smooth operation.
+For example, Renta's JavaScript SDK allows for quick integration without much tech knowledge.

-With Renta’s Javascript SDK, you can set up data streaming to your warehouse and create a real-time integration of collected data with your third-party destinations.
-For instance, you can set up data transfer to Facebook Conversion API in three simple steps.
+With Renta's JavaScript SDK, you can set up data streaming to your warehouse and create a real-time integration of collected data with your third-party destinations.
+For instance, you can set up data streaming to Facebook Conversion API in a matter of minutes.

 So, let's sum this up.
 The key benefits of server-side tagging are: